Mishka-Web/Mihail/README.md

 ### I am a Front-end Developer.

-- I work as a Junior Frontend Developer at Haydex, I create multi-page and single-page websites and web applications.
+- I work as a Front-end Developer at Haydex, I create multi-page and single-page websites and web applications.

 - I study technologies such as React and Vue.